 - Clean Up After Them: Let’s face it — pets can be a tad messy!
 But that’s okay!
 Think of those messes as a chance for you to clean up around the house and get things nice and tidy.

 They Can Push You To Meet New People

 Socializing can help you feel generally happier and improve your cognitive skills.
 With a global pandemic, it may seem that it’s harder to meet people than ever before.
 But your pet can push you to meet new people.
 For instance, when you post a photo of your dog or cat on social media, there’s a good chance one of your followers who also has a pet will see it and could reach out.
 You can exchange tips, and organize group walks or a hike.
 Another way to meet new people with your pet is to go to a neighborhood dog event at your local park.

 Though pets can get you to meet new people and develop meaningful relationships, you should be open to other options if you’re going through a mental health crisis.
 Online psychiatry is a great tool you can use to find the answers you need.
 You can speak to a licensed professional who can help you improve your mental health and achieve happiness.

 They Can Give You A Break From The Chaos

-A study published in the Frontiers in Psychology found that when humans spend time with their pets, their brains release chemicals which help with stress relief such as dopamine and serotonin.
+A study published in the Frontiers in Psychology found that when humans spend time with their pets, their brains release chemicals that help with stress relief, such as dopamine and serotonin.
 Next time you feel overwhelmed, you can take comfort that your pet is there for you.